Bbalduzz/Valorant-Account-Creator/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-MIT-green.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

 This is a Python GUI application useful to create new valorant accounts in a matter of seconds with random credentials.
+I suggest you use the ValoGenPremium CLI (`/ValoGenPremium` directory)

 🎈 If have any question or problem join the discord: [https://discord.gg/6AEdmkXUbS](https://discord.gg/6AEdmkXUbS)